 This rebate is particularly beneficial for divorced parents, as it can significantly reduce their tax liability, easing the financial burden of raising children under a joint custody arrangement.

-To qualify for the PTR, you must be a Singapore tax resident and meet certain criteria.
+To qualify for the PTR, you must be a Singapore tax resident and meet specific criteria.
 These include being the biological parent or an adoptive parent of a child who is a Singapore citizen.
 The rebate is also available to parents of children born or adopted on or after 1 January 2008.

 Here’s an overview of the process for applying for the PTR: